 Maybe you are teaching the birds in geography class.
-Or maybe you are reading a book to the class about the birds.
+Or maybe you are reading a book to the class about birds.
 Here is the bird yoga that you can practice in exactly this kind of lesson.
 If you give some information about that specific bird during the pose, you not only let them stay in that pose longer without noticing, but also you increase their knowledge while having fun.
 Make sure that the information is not boring and attracts children.
 Enjoy the Bird Yoga Lesson Plan with eighteen kids’ yoga poses!

-Ducks (Duck/Malasana: Bend your knees deeply, sinking down until your hips are lower than your knees.
-Bring your palms together at heart center.
-Push your elbows into your knees to open your hips) are mostly aquatic birds, mostly smaller than swans and geese, and may be found in both fresh water and sea water.
+Ducks (Duck: Crouching down, balance on your tiptoes.
+Place your hands below your armpits.
+For a challenge, you can flap your wings!) are mostly aquatic birds, mostly smaller than swans and geese, and may be found in both fresh water and sea water.
 They eat aquatic plants and tiny animals.
 Many ducks are migratory.
 This means that they spend the summer months in a different place than the winter months.

 Eagles (Eagle: Standing up, bend the knees slightly.
 Lift left leg up and wrap it over the right leg.
 Hook the top of left foot behind right calf.
 Straighten your hands.
 Right arm on top and left arm under, wrap together pressing the palms together.
 Raise the arms to the level of the chest.), like all birds of prey, have very large, hooked beaks for ripping flesh from their prey, strong, muscular legs.
 They are some of the largest birds.
 They have amazing eyesight and can detect prey up to two miles away.

-Flamingos (Flamingo: Standing up, lift one leg up towards your bottom and take hold of your ankle.
+Flamingos (Flamingo: Standing tall, lift one leg back towards your bottom grasping your foot.
 Lift your other arm up to the sky.
 Keep the chest out while maintaining the balance as a graceful flamingo.) are tall, pink wading birds.
 They have slender legs, long, graceful necks, large wings, and short tails.
 They are often seen standing on one leg.
 In flight, flamingos present a beautiful sight, with legs and neck stretched out straight.

-Owls (Owl: Kneeling up, we point our wings downwards into our lap, then as we stretch and open our wings we lift up off our heels saying to witt to woo as we fly up and down) are found nearly worldwide.
+Owls (Owl: Standing up tall on your knees, raise your arms spreading your wings wide and long.
+Keep your palms downward facing.
+Gently move your wings as you fly up and down.) are found nearly worldwide.
 They are symbolic of intelligence.
 Their quiet flight, and haunting calls have made them the objects superstition.
 Owls feed only on animals.
 Rodents are the most common prey; they eat insects, too.
 They are characterized by a flat face.

-Parrots (Parrot: Standing up, bend forward from your middle, keeping your back long and straight.
-Your arms become wide wings floating up and down at your sides as you fly like a bird) have curved beaks.
+Parrots (Parrot: Open your legs wide.
+Come halfway up into a flat back.
+Lift your arms out at your side like wings floating up and down as you fly like a bird.) have curved beaks.
 Most of them eat fruit, flowers, nuts, seeds, and some small creatures such as insects.
 They are found in warm climates all over most of the world.
 They learn to vocalize by listening and repeating it back.

 Peacocks (Peacock: Lie on your back, arms down by your sides.
-Lift your legs and feet up to the sky.
-Bring your legs together and open them wide like the feathers of a peacock) are a larger sized bird.
+Lift your legs up to the sky and open your legs wide like opening peacock feathers.) are a larger sized bird.
 As an ornamental bird, the peacock is a resident of many of the world’s zoos.
 They are forest birds.
 They eat mostly plant parts, flower petals, and insects.
 Despite the length and size of their covert feathers, peacocks are still capable of flights.

-Penguins (Penguin: Standing with our legs and heels together, we turn out our toes.
-With our arms down by our sides we stick our hands out a little bit and waddle side to side) are a group of aquatic flightless birds.
+Penguins (Penguin: Standing with your legs and heels together, arms to sides and palms facing down, now let’s walk and waddle side to side like a penguin.) are a group of aquatic flightless birds.
 Though they are birds, penguins have flippers instead of wings.
 In the water, they are expert swimmers and divers.
-They feed on small shrimp, fish, crabs and squid.
+They feed on small shrimp, fish, crabs, and squid.

 Pigeons (Pigeon: On all fours, bring your right knee to your right wrist.
 Your shin may be in line with the short end of the mat.
 Stretch the left leg out behind.
 Come to your fingertips and push the chest out.
 And you may fold over your front leg.) occur worldwide except in the coldest regions and the most remote islands.
 They are strong and swift fliers.
 They are generally colored soft gray and brown to black.
 Pigeons drink by sucking water using their beaks like straws.
 And they, like humans, can see in color.